5th lawsuit filed against EPA over 2015 mine waste spill

 The lawsuit was filed Aug.
 3 in federal court in Albuquerque, New Mexico, by 295 Navajo farmers and ranchers.
 Their attorney, Kate Ferlic, said Friday the lawsuit asks for about $75 million.

-The suit says the farmers and ranchers lost crops and livestock and had to pay to haul clean water because the spill kept them from using the polluted rivers.
+The lawsuit claims farmers and ranchers lost crops and livestock and had to pay to haul clean water because the spill prevented them from using water from the polluted rivers.

-The EPA referred questions to Department of Justice officials, who did not immediately return a phone call.
+The EPA referred questions to Department of Justice officials, who did not immediately return a phone message seeking comment.

 Most Read Nation & World Stories